rethinkdb/rethinkdb/docs/index.rst

   $ rethinkdb create -f /dev/sdb -f /dev/sdc

-If a database already exists on a device, RethinkDB will output an error message.
-The block device can be reformatted by using a ``force`` argument::
+If an existing database was previously created on the device, the server will output an error message.
+The block device can be reformatted by using the ``force`` argument::

   $ rethinkdb create -f /dev/sdb -f /dev/sdc --force